 World Bank recommened in the Aide Memoire of March 26-30, 2017 to include the quarterly updates to the results framework into the M&E Consultant's reporting arrangements.
-Tracking information of key indicators as per PAD and MDSP Monitoring Framework for the year 2017 (ending December 2017) has been shown in the annual monitoring and evaluation report for the year 2017 at Annex 2: "Result Framework-Annual Targets Vs Actual Achievements of Project Indicators".
+Tracking information of key indicators as per PAD and MDSP Monitoring Framework as of 30 June 2018 has been shown in the quarterly monitoring and evaluation report for the quarter April- June 2018 at Annex 2: "Result Framework-Quarterly Targets Vs Actual Achievements of Project Indicators".

-By tracking and comparing the cumulative achievement against cumulative targets of project development indicators upto year 2017, we have the observations mentioned below in Table 2.1:
+By tracking and comparing the cumulative achievement against cumulative targets of project development indicators up to 30 June 2018, we have the observations mentioned below in Table 2.1: